 As in Raanana Park, there is a Sky Jump complex.
 But they did not list exact opening hours and wrote till evening.
 When my oldest daughter was on the bungee trampoline, I overheard a staff member saying he would close at 19:00.

 The second sports complex:

 As mentioned above, here is the second complex for kids.

-And behind this children playgrounds you can find a hockey rink (#3 blue on the map).
+And behind that children’s playground, you can find a hockey rink (#3 blue on the map).